COMP SCI 7007 - Specialised Programming

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Work effectively in problem-solving teams 2 Develop simple models to solve a variety of real life problems 3 Apply deliberate practice strategies when learning new skills 4 Being proficient of coding and testing simple problems
+1 Use problem-solving skills in teams 2 Develop simple models to solve a variety of real life problems 3 Apply deliberate practice strategies when learning new skills 4 Being proficient of coding and testing simple problems

 The above course learning outcomes are aligned with the Engineers Australia Stage 1 Competency Standard for the Professional Engineer.

 The course is designed to develop the following Elements of Competency: 1.1 1.2 1.3 1.4 1.5 1.6 2.1 2.2 2.3 2.4 3.1 3.2 3.3 3.4 3.5 3.6